Action-guided generation of 3D functionality segmentation data: Conclusions

 \section{Conclusions}

-We introduced \ourmethod, the first 3D scene synthesis framework driven by functional action prompts (\eg, ``\textit{open the drawer}").
-Our approach is training-free and combines LLM guidance with a robust retrieval stage, including LLM-based metadata parsing. \ourmethod satisfies user-specified layout constraints and automatically produces geometrically precise segmentation masks for the relevant functional parts. \ourmethod yields a 2.5-point mIoU improvement on the SceneFun3D functionality segmentation benchmark, confirming its effectiveness as a generator of task-specific data for pre-training perception models.
-Current limitations arise mainly from the coverage size of the available 3D asset repositories (Objaverse, PartNet-Mobility), reliance on assets' canonical representations, and the hallucinations caused by photorealistic generation and data augmentation.
-Future work will extend \ourmethod to multi-step action prompts, incorporate physically grounded constraints, and broaden its applicability to embodied AI perception and planning.
+We introduced \ourmethod, the first functionality data generation framework driven by action prompts.
+Our approach is training-free and combines LLM guidance with a robust retrieval strategy, which exploit asset metadata via an LLM. \ourmethod satisfies the user-specified layout constraints and automatically produces geometrically precise segmentation masks for the relevant functional parts.
+On the SceneFun3D functionality segmentation benchmark, \ourmethod yields an improvement of +2.2~mAP, +6.3~mAR, and +5.7~mIoU over real-only training, confirming its effectiveness as a generator of task-specific data for perception models.
+Current limitations arise mainly from the size and coverage of the available 3D asset repositories (Objaverse, PartNet-Mobility).
+Future work will focus on generating complex 3D scenes, in order to provide data for methods that predict functionality segmentation masks directly in 3D~\cite{takmaz2024openmask3d}.
+Additional techniques for data variety will be explored, such as augmented prompts generation and appearance augmentations applied to the target objects.

-{\paragraph{Acknowledgements.} We thank ISCRA for access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CINECA (Italy).
+{ \paragraph{Acknowledgements.} We thank ISCRA for access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CINECA (Italy).
 Alexandros Delitzas is supported by the Max Planck ETH Center for Learning Systems (CLS).
 Francis Engelmann is supported by an SNSF PostDoc Mobility Fellowship.
-Guofeng Mei is supported by PNRR FAIR - Future AI Research (PE00000013).}
+Guofeng Mei is supported by PNRR FAIR - Future AI Research (PE00000013). }